tencentyun/TSR/README_en.md

 - [[简体中文]](README.md)

 ## 1. Product Introduction
-The Terminal Video Enhancement SDK, based on efficient image processing algorithms and AI model inference capabilities, realizes terminal video super-resolution and image quality enhancement functions.
-Super-resolution refers to efficiently upsampling the original video while maintaining the image quality as much as possible during terminal playback to adapt to the display device's playback resolution.
+The Client Video Enhancement SDK, based on efficient image processing algorithms and AI model inference capabilities, realizes client video super-resolution and image quality enhancement functions.
+Super-resolution refers to efficiently upsampling the original video while maintaining the image quality as much as possible during client playback to adapt to the display device's playback resolution.
 Image quality enhancement refers to improving the visual quality of the image, making it more clear, delicate, and realistic.
 The specific functionality details of each version are as follows:

 | Function Point           | Standard Edition | Professional Edition |